Chandra-MARX/marxs/docs/design/tolerancing.rst

     ...     return {'sy': np.std(photons['dety']), 'sx': np.std(photons['detx'])}

-For the analysis of instruments with dispersion gratings, MARXS provides `~marxs.design.tolerancing.CaptureResAeff` which can be initialized with some parameters such as the grating orders that matter.
+For the analysis of instruments with dispersion gratings, MARXS provides `~marxs.design.analysis.gratings.CaptureResAeff` which can be initialized with some parameters such as the grating orders that matter.
 The result is an object that can be called just like a function::

     >>> import astropy.units as u
-    >>> from marxs.design.tolerancing import CaptureResAeff
+    >>> from marxs.analysis.gratings import CaptureResAeff
     >>> resaeff = CaptureResAeff(A_geom=155 * u.cm**2,
     ...                          orders=[-1, 0, 1], dispersion_coord='tdetx')